rebyu/masked-emotions/README.md

 - Bar plots of the distribution of true and predicted labels
 - Overall accuracy score of the predicted labels

-The predicted labels and resulting data analysis graphs for each model can be found at this [link](https://drive.google.com/drive/folders/1_sh348O2K7cZBb60xmy3_qVxoWTO5d5E?usp=sharing), with their respectively named folders.
+The predicted labels and resulting data analysis graphs for each model can be found in the google drive, with their respectively named folders.

 ## Simple Testing

-Notebook for generating predictions: run_model.ipynb
+Notebook for generating predictions: [run_model.ipynb](https://github.com/rebyu/masked-emotions/blob/master/run_model.ipynb)

 There are fields to allow you to choose a model to run and what image to test on, which are indicated in the notebook.
 Simply run the entire notebook to generate the models prediction on the example.

 ## Credits

 Collaborators: Rebecca Yu, Silu Men, Eugene Asare, Jennifer Lin

 [Google Drive Link](https://drive.google.com/drive/folders/1CGh-vtHR73mHsYgof3eQf965zkD4R2sx)